TheLordKhanna/ignr/my_ros2_folder/ros2readme.md

-This readme describes the implementation of the ROS2 component of our project.
+This readme considers the implementation of the ROS2 component of our project.
 While using ROS2, it is good practice to always apply the following -

 1) packages should be inside your ROS2 workspace src folder
 2) Always source ros after starting a new terminal - source /opt/ros/jazzy/setup.bash